Surgical Technology (SURG)

 Registration Restrictions: Department approval

-Presents the principles of asepsis, sterile technique, sterilization, and identification of instruments and equipment.
-Provides care to the patient including pharmacology and anesthesia during the preoperative, intraoperative, and postoperative stages.
+Provides hands-on learning of the principles of asepsis, sterile technique, sterilization, and identification and experiential learning of instruments and equipment required in the surgery setting.
+Engages in learning to provide care to the patient including pharmacology and anesthesia during the preoperative, intraoperative, and postoperative stages.

 Registration Restrictions: Department approval